This section provides information on Pantheon Secure Integration.

 After the setup is complete on our end, we'll provide you with the information you need to use Secure Integration, including a PHP constant in the format

 EXAMPLE is replaced with the service name you specify.

-Once the gateway has been established, you must update your code to use it.
+You must update your code after the gateway has been established.
 This process varies depending on the modules or plugins in use, and the type of service you're routing through the gateway.